 Grouping data can be tricky in pandas and has potential to be one of the slowest performing operations.
 You will learn best practices on how to optimize performance along with the newest syntax available.

 A time series is a sequence of data observed over a period of time.
 The entire set of observed data is ordered by its time component.
 You will learn how to sample time series data at evenly spaced intervals, operate over a rolling window of time, and group by any time period you desire.

 Regular expressions are a miniature programming language on their own that help you match patterns within text.
 They can be extremely useful when combined with the pandas string-only methods to manipulate and analyze strings in almost any way.

 Tidy data is a structure of data that makes analysis easier.
 Often, it is necessary to rearrange, transform, and extract data so that it conforms to tidy data principles.
 You will learn how to tidy a variety of 'messy' data sets with the tools given to you by pandas.

 In this part, you will learn how to work with multiple data sets together.
 You will learn how pandas implicitly uses automatic alignment of the index to combine datasets causing problems for the novice.
-You will also learn how to make SQL-like joins by interacting with a relational database.
+You will also learn how to make a variety of SQL-like joins.

 A good visualization can make for easier understanding and decision making.
 In this part, you will learn a straightforward approach to using the powerful, yet confusing library matplotlib.